Tips to Avoid Online Financial Fraud

 Online tips

-• Avoid Oversharing: Scammers can use information gathered from your social media profiles to impersonate you or target you with convincing schemes.
+• Avoid Oversharing: Scammers can use information gathered from your social media profiles to impersonate you, or to target you with convincing schemes.

 • Beware of “Influencers” and Fake Endorsements: Scammers often pose as influencers or celebrities or politicians, promoting fraudulent investment opportunities or giveaways.
 Verify their authenticity and never engage with suspicious offers.

-• Watch Out for Deep Fakes: Scammers can use AI to replicate the voice of famous individuals and even your own family members.
+• Watch Out for Deep Fakes: Scammers can use AI to replicate the voice and image of famous individuals and even your own family members.
 AI-generated fake videos can make requests for money seem genuine.
-If you receive an unusual request, always verify the authenticity of the message.
+If you receive an unusual request, verify the authenticity of the message.

 If you or a loved one think you may the victim of a financial scam, submit a complaint to NDBF.